The Best Private Dining London Has To Offer

-Rooftops that you and your friends have the entire run of, including a private bar, a private chef serving up feasting platters, a candlelit dining table within a leafy glass conservatory, and views across Spitalfields and the City is, unequivocally, cooler.
-And, surprisingly, actually possible.
+Rooftops that you and your friends have the entire run of, including a private bar, a private chef serving up feasting platters, a candlelit dining table within a leafy glass conservatory, and views across Spitalfields and the City are, unequivocally, cooler.

 Pig and Butcher | Islington

-If this wasn’t attached to a fully functioning eatery downstairs, you could just about persuade your friends that this was your very own, homely farmhouse kitchen.
+If this wasn’t attached to a fully functioning pub and eatery downstairs, you could just about persuade your friends that this was your very own, homely farmhouse kitchen.
 You know, if you owned an Aga.
-And got your meat freshly butchered from Smokehouse.
+And got your meat freshly butchered by a bunch of highly skilled chefs in the basement.
 And knew how to serve that meat in hefty roasts and sharing platters including treacle-cured salmon.
+READ MORE

 Seats?
 16-24 | Set menu?
 Yes, £45pp | Minimum spend? £1000 | Find out more HERE